:: G A M E H O T E L ::

 Limited edition designer toys, created by GAMEHOTEL guests FuriFuri, and exclusive orange series tees, featuring logo design by Superdeux, are sold out.

-Fresh Season Five collectables will be available soon.
+Fresh Season Seven collectables will be available soon.

 EVENT REVIEW - GAMEHOTEL 'GAMING INTO LIFE'